RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Use Case.md

  Additionally, the system may provide feedback to the RBT regarding the accuracy or completeness of the data entered, allowing for any necessary corrections to be made.

+ ### Constraints
+CON-1.
+The system must be built using the Python programming language and Django web framework.
+CON-2.
+The system must be compatible with the latest versions of Google Chrome, Firefox, and sufarri web browsers.
+CON-3.
+The user interface must be designed to be accessible to users with visual impairments and must follow WCAG 2.1 accessibility guidelines.
+CON-4.
+The system must be accessible to users with disabilities in accordance with the Americans with Disabilities Act.
+CON-5.
+The system must be able to handle a large amount of data and must be scalable to accommodate growth.
+CON-6.
+The system must comply with all relevant privacy regulations such as HIPAA and GDPR.
+CON-7.
+The system must integrate with an existing client database system and follow their data format and communication protocols.
+CON-8.
+The system must be designed to run on tablets and smartphones with small display sizes and have a responsive user interface.

 ## 010-0001: Edit Data Entry
 **Primary Actors:** Staff, client database